-Returning students and new transfers who have established their testing status may register online during valid registration periods at www.lee.edu (via the student portal named "myLC Campus").
-New students who have met with an advisor or counselor may also register online.
-Students should consult with an advisor or counselor concerning any registration questions they may have.
+Returning students who have established their testing status may register online during valid registration periods at www.lee.edu (via the student portal named "myLC Campus").
+New students who have met with an academic advisor may also register online.
+Students should consult with an academic advisor concerning any registration questions they may have.